-Ignorance prior and partition dependence
+Ignorance priors and partition dependence

 Decision making and risk analysis often involve the assessment of probabilities for uncertain events.
 Individuals rely on the perceived number of potential events in making likelihood estimations when no other information is provided (Johnson-Laird et al., 1999; Fox & Rottenstreich, 2003; Fox & Clemen, 2005).
 For example, if there are 10 candidates in a competition and no information is available regarding their abilities, one might assign a probability of 1/10 to each candidate's chance of winning the competition.
 In this case, 1/10 is referred to as the “ignorance prior” of each candidate winning the competition.
 An ignorance prior denotes a default judgment that assigns equal probabilities to all potential possibilities in a given query, in the absence of any other relevant information.

 While the reliance on ignorance priors may initially seem intuitively appealing, it may be sensitive to presentation and framing (Fox & Rottenstreich, 2003; Fox & Clemen, 2005).
 To illustrate, consider the competition example previously discussed.
 Imagine an assessor, lacking detailed information on the competition's difficulty and scoring system, is tasked with judging the likelihood that the competition winner receives a score lower than 50.
 In this scenario, the question tends to elicit a binary partition: {score lower than 50; score higher than 50}.
 However, if the task is framed so that the task is to estimate the likelihood that the winner's score falls between 50 and 100, then the partition tends to elicit a three-fold partition: {score lower than 50; score between 50 and 100; score higher than 100}.
 Consequently, this partitioning increases the likelihood that each of those three possibilities is assigned an ignorance prior of 1/3.
-This adjustment in how the state space is partitioned might shift the assessed probability (Fox & Rottenstreich, 2003; Fox & Clemen, 2005; See et al., 2006).
+This adjustment in how the stated space is partitioned might shift the assessed probability (Fox & Rottenstreich, 2003; Fox & Clemen, 2005; See et al., 2006).
 In other words, the default ignorance prior assigned by an assessor is partition-dependent.

 The influence of partition dependence on decision making has been observed across different contexts.
 Fox et al. (2005) reported that the subjective grouping of options influences decision making and resource allocation, recently successfully replicated by Li and Feldman (2024).
 For example, in a study where participants were asked to select candies from three bowls containing a total of four types of candy, they tended to spread their choices not only across the bowls but also across the different types of candy.
 This suggested that the distribution of choices was influenced by the way the candies were subjectively grouped or partitioned into different bowls by the experimenters.
 Feng et al. (2020) showed that when job applicants were partitioned on the basis of various criteria such as gender, nationality, and university, individuals tended to select a more diverse pool of candidates within each specific partitioned criterion.
 This effect was observed even among experts (seasoned human resource professionals).

-According to Fox and Rottenstreich (2003), while the assumption of the principle of insufficient reason is the absence of any relevant information favoring one outcome over another, individuals often possess some relevant knowledge in many real-life situations.
-In such cases, people may resort to a combination of evaluative strategies and the principle of insufficient reason.
+The assumption of the “principle of insufficient reason” is the absence of any relevant information favoring one outcome over another, and yet according to Fox and Rottenstreich (2003) individuals often possess some knowledge they consider to be relevant in many real-life situations.
+In such cases, people may resort to a combination of evaluative strategies and the “principle of insufficient reason”.
 Thus, individuals' judged probabilities may exhibit a consistent bias towards partition dependence under conditions of both ignorance (complete absence of relevant knowledge) and uncertainty (possession of relevant knowledge to some extent).

 Choice of study for replication: Fox and Rottenstreich (2003)